abertschi/postcard_creator_wrapper/README.md

 ```

 ## Usage
 Log in with your swiss id username and password.
-Note that 2-factor authentication is not supported.
+Note that 2-factor authentication is not supported (See https://github.com/abertschi/postcard_creator_wrapper/issues/40#issuecomment-1485362680).

 ```python
 from postcard_creator.postcard_creator import PostcardCreator, Postcard, Token, Recipient, Sender